 Eric Anthony Comstock

-Broad and deep experience in aerospace research in multiple domains which include high enthalpy/high fidelity hypersonic computational fluid dynamics modeling, light-particle interactions, simulations and numerical algorithm development, optical diagnostics, magnetohydrodynamics, and ferrohydrodynamics.
-Current research involves using analytical and computational methods to evaluate the effectiveness of novel magnetohydrodynamic plasma-breathing propulsion options, as well as investigations into ferrohydrodynamics in the context of spherical liquid mirrors, and is being conducted in the Low-Gravity Science and Technology Lab at the Georgia Institute of Technology.
+Master of Science in Aerospace Engineering, Fall, 2024.
+Broad and deep experience in aerospace research in multiple domains which include high enthalpy/high fidelity hypersonic computational fluid dynamics, light-particle interactions, simulations and numerical algorithm development, optical diagnostics, magnetohydrodynamics, ferrohydrodynamics, and plasma dynamics.
+Current research includes spacecraft propulsion, plasma physics, space habitats, and finite element analysis and is being conducted in the Low-Gravity Science and Technology Lab at the Georgia Institute of Technology.

 What I Do